Trojan horse 27cm

-The Trojan horse is a tale from the Trojan War about the stratagem that allowed the Greeks to enter the city of Troy and end the conflict with the Trojans.
-After a fruitless 10-year siege, the Greeks constructed a huge wooden horse, and hid a select force for men inside.
+Trojan Horse: is a story from the Trojan War about the subterfuge that the Greeks used to enter the independent city of Troy and win the war.
+In the canonical version, after a fruitless 10-year siege, the Greeks constructed a huge wooden horse and hid a select force of men inside, including Odysseus.
 The Greeks pretended to sail away, and the Trojans pulled the horse into their city as a victory trophy.
-That night the Greek force crept out of the horse and opened the gates for the rest of the Greek army, which had sailed back under the cover of night, The Greeks entered and destroyed the city of Troy, decisively ending the war.
+That night the Greek force crept out of the horse and opened the gates for the rest of the Greek army, which had sailed back under cover of night.
+The Greeks entered and destroyed the city of Troy, ending the war.

 Material: Cold cast bronze (Resin blended with bronze powder)